codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers.md

 ## Creating a new trigger for a pipeline

-By default when you create a new project from a GIT provider it will start with a GIT trigger that runs on every commit.
+By default, when you create a new project from a GIT provider it will start with a GIT trigger that runs on every commit.

 {% include image.html
 lightbox="true"